-The “Watchers”, as fans of Remnant of Giants will well know, is the name of the angels who descend from heaven to earth in 1 Enoch 6ff (that is, in The Book of Watchers) – one of the earliest “retellings” of a curious episode which is narrated immediately before the story of the Flood in Genesis 6.
+“Watchers”, as fans of Remnant of Giants will well know, is the name given to the angels who descend from heaven to earth in 1 Enoch 6-16 (that is, in The Book of Watchers).
+1 Enoch 6-16 is one of the earliest “retellings” of a curious episode which is narrated immediately before the story of the Flood in Genesis 6:1-4:

 According to the biblical chronology in the Hebrew Masoretic Text of the Bible, Methusaleh died in the year preceding the Flood, some 99 years after Yahweh told Noah to build an ark.
 The Masoretic Text dates Methusaleh’s death to 1656 Anno Mundi and the Flood to 1657 Anno Mundi.
 Things get more confusing in some Septuagint versions of the Bible, where according to the chronology, Methusaleh survives some 17 years after the Flood.